 Step 2: How do I know what the best kratom strain is for me?

 The next thing you need to do after learning what kratom is, is to learn about the different strains and their capabilities.
 For now, I'm going to keep it extremely basic, which is where I recommend any beginner kratom buyer begin.

 There are three MAIN strains.
 Every strain has a slightly different chemical composition and reacts differently in the body.
 While some strains are more sedative in nature, others are meant to increase energy or lift your mood.
 So choosing the strain for you is completely based on your motivation for taking it and the situation at hand.

 Depending on what vendor you choose, you may hear a lot of different names tossed around.
 Some names are references to regions of the world (or countries) which have slight differentiating factors.
 But really, it's mostly comes down to the vein.

 The vein is the central line or the main vein or 'midrib' of the leaf.
 In most leaves you see, it's going to be green.
 That vein (along with the other veins through the leaf) help to position the leaf so it is facing a light source.
 In kratom leaves, the midrib vein can be the evidentiary factor of the effect it produces, and the color is different at different stages of the leaves' life cycle.
-Depending on when the kratom leaf is harvested, you will find the vein down the center to be of different colors.
-The lightest is white, the next green, and finally red.
 Some people argue that there is a yellow veined leaf, but this is rare, as far as I know, so some vendors combine red, green, and white strains together to create their own 'Yellow' which produces more of a full spectrum effect, but to a lesser degree than extract.